David Lester (musician)

-Mecca Normal open for The Julie Ruin on their 2016 Pacific Northwest tour.

-In 2017, the comics anthology Drawn To Change: Graphic Histories of Working Class Struggle (which includes David Lester’s The Battle of Ballantyne Pier) wins the $10,000 Wilson Prize for the best book that "succeeds in making Canadian historical scholarship accessible to a wide and transnational audience" The book also wins the Canadian Historical Association’s Public History Prize.

-In 2017, the book Challenging Stories: Canadian Literature for Social Justice in the Classroom (Canadian Scholars’ Press) features a chapter on teaching David Lester’s graphic novel The Listener to high school students.
-The chapter by Karen Jacobson demonstrates innovative ways of how The Listener was used to teach social justice issues to secondary school classes, stating "From the very first page, the book inspired thoughtful discussion about the place of social action in the students’ own lives."

 In 2019, Lester illustrates the graphic novel 1919: A Graphic History of the Winnipeg General Strike (Between The Lines Books), written by The Graphic History Collective.
 The book is published in German (Bahoe Books) and French (Between The Lines) editions.

-Also in 2019, Lester illustrates a 12-page chapter in Direct Action Gets The Goods: A Graphic History of the Strike in Canada by The Graphic History Collective (Between The Lines).

-Mecca Normal releases Mecca Normal live in Montreal, 1996 on Artoffact Records in 2019 as part of CBC’s Brave New Waves series.
-The live recording includes Peter Jefferies on drums.

-Lester creates a 5 x 3’ mural for a 2019 permanent exhibit called Coal, Conflict and Community at Cumberland Museum & Archives depicting significant figures in the areas political and social history.
+Lester creates a 5 x 3' mural for a 2019 permanent exhibit called Coal, Conflict and Community at Cumberland Museum & Archives depicting significant figures in the areas political and social history.

-The New York Times in 2019, lists Mecca Normal‘s I Walk Alone as an essential song in their article, Riot Grrrl United Feminism and Punk.
+The New York Times in 2019, lists Mecca Normal's "I Walk Alone" as an essential song in their article, Riot Grrrl United Feminism and Punk.
 An Essential Listening Guide.
 25 songs that fueled a rock revolution.

-Better Things written and starring Pamela Adlon on the FX channel includes

-Mecca Normal’s song I Walk Alone in three different scenes in episode 2 of season 3 (2019), with a viewership of 353,000.

-1919: A Graphic History of the Winnipeg Strike is shortlisted for the George Ryga Award for Social Awareness in Literature in 2020.

-In a 2020 Rolling Stone magazine feature on Riot Grrrl, Mecca Normal’s I Walk Alone is included on a playlist of 23 songs.
+In a 2020, Rolling Stone magazine feature on Riot Grrrl, Mecca Normal's "I Walk Alone" is included on a playlist of 23 songs.